TopicsCasinos and Hotels,Healthcare,House of Worship,Large Event,Retail,School,Sports,Ticketed Venue,Tourist Site,Transportation,Workplace,Government

 “See something, say something” is not a marketing campaign.
 Barring the most obvious threats, most of us are conditioned to err on the side of inaction—either out of embarrassment, respect for other people’s privacy or, if we’re honest, in the hope that someone else will notify law enforcement of suspicious activity.
 This needs to change.
 Think of all the cases in which disconcerting actions or behaviors by a shooter were known to the community around him.
 The truth is that a vigilant citizenry is one of the most effective ways to identify potential shooters before they act, and to prevent or quickly respond to attacks in the critical moments when they occur.

-Talk to your kids.
 We all want to protect our kids from life’s dangers and evils.
 But they are probably already scared.
 According to the American Psychological Association’s annual Stress in America report, more than 75 percent of people between 15 and 21 say fear of mass shootings was a “significant source of stress”.
 So, take the time to make a family safety plan before attending an event, and talk about the best ways to protect oneself if the unthinkable does occur, such as what they should do in an active shooter situation or if anyone sees something suspicious.
 This way, you’re making it clear that you’re not sending them blindly into a potentially dangerous world.
 You’re empowering them.
 Just as teaching our kids to wear seatbelts and bike helmets doesn’t keep them out of cars or off bikes, educating them on active shooter risks will allow them to worry less and enjoy themselves more.

-Encourage, rather than complain, about the need for common-sense security measures – I hear lots of parents bemoan the fact that our kids live in a world where active shooter drills at school are a fact of life.
+– I hear lots of parents bemoan the fact that our kids live in a world where active shooter drills at school are a fact of life.
 But that’s where we are.
 Encourage your kids to pay close attention during drills, and talk to them about the experience.
 If it sounds like the exercise was ineffective, say something to school officials.
 The same goes for security checkpoints, whether at airports or in corporate offices.

 Help organizers keep events safe – Our job as citizens at public celebrations is to enjoy ourselves.
 But we can also educate ourselves as to the proper protocols for event security, so we can notify event organizers if we see gaps.
 At parades or marathons, for example, the gathering place and the area beyond the finish line should be secured from the general public.
 Only people with badges, tags or some other authorization should be admitted.
 There should be a reasonable number of boots on the ground along the route, in terms of law enforcement at the event.